 If you own property jointly with someone else, and this ownership includes the "right of survivorship," then the surviving owner automatically owns the property when the other owner dies.
 No probate will be necessary to transfer the property, although of course it will take some paperwork to show that title to the property is held solely by the surviving owner.

-In Texas, joint tenancy is the only form of joint ownership that carries with it the right of survivorship.
+Joint tenancy.
 Property owned in joint tenancy automatically passes to the surviving owners when one owner dies.
+(The survivor must, however, live at least 120 hours longer than the deceased co-owner.
+Tex.
+Estates Code § 121.152.)
 No probate is necessary.
 Joint tenancy often works well when couples (married or not) acquire real estate, vehicles, bank accounts or other valuable property together.
 In Texas, each owner, called a joint tenant, must own an equal share.
 To establish joint tenancy, owners must sign a joint tenancy agreement.

 Texas does not let you register stocks and bonds in transfer-on-death (TOD) form.

-Even if you don't do any planning to avoid probate, your estate may qualify for Mississippi's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+Even if you don't do any planning to avoid probate, your estate may qualify for the Texas simplified "small estate" probate procedures.
+For more details, see Probate Shortcuts in Texas.
 You can also read about a typical Texas probate.